 Chuck says:

-While Thordur Palsson’s “The Damned” contains numerous shots of vast expanses, there’s a sense of claustrophobia to the film that ultimately proves unnerving.
-Taking place in the late 19th century in an unnamed Nordic village, the story’s inhospitable environment – a barren, rocky snowbound expanse bordered by rocky crags on three sides and the ocean on the other-proves to be the direst threat.
+With a thorny ethical dilemma at its core and clever use of its natural surroundings, Thordur Palsson’s “The Damned” if a film concerned with moral and physical claustrophobia.
+Taking place in the late 19th century in an unnamed Nordic village, its inhospitable environment – a barren, rocky snowbound expanse bordered by rocky crags on three sides and the ocean on the other-proves to be a dire, inescapable threat.
+However, the ramifications resulting from a life-and-death situation is what comes to haunt each member of this small outpost.

-This decision comes back to haunt not only Eva, but the men as well.
-Helga (Siobhan Finneran), the company’s maid and cook, warns them of Draugurs, zombies who were once men, but died at sea.
-They ignore her pleas to tie the limbs and pound nails into the corpses that have washed ashore, these being ways to hobble these supernatural beings.
+This decision doesn’t sit well with any of them and when they finally set out to help, they’re met with four frightened survivors who they kill when they threaten to swamp their tiny boat.
+They give them a decent burial but not one that will keep their spirits at bay according to Helga (Siobhan Finneran), the company’s maid and cook.
+She warns them of Draugurs, zombies who were once men, but died at sea.
+They ignore her pleas to tie the limbs and pound nails into the corpses’ feet, these actions said to hobble these supernatural beings.
 Her concerns are brushed aside as just so much superstition…that is, until things start to go bump in the night.

 Though its running time is less than 90 minutes, the film drags at times, the story becoming repetitious.
 While this may have been done purposely to underscore the monotony of the characters’ existence, it does the narrative no favors.
-However, in the end “The Damned” emerges as an effective thriller, as well as an intriguing moral conundrum.
+Still, conversations regarding the importance of faith and various suggestions about how to appease the god(s) that have seemingly abandoned them, give the story some much-needed narrative heft.

 3 Stars